warrmu01/Credit-Card-Fraud-Detection-Final-Project/README.md

 Our results confirm that high accuracy can be achieved with various machine learning techniques, aligning with findings from other research on this dataset.

+### Data
+The dataset used for this project can be found on Kaggle: [Credit Card Fraud Detection](https://www.kaggle.com/mlg-ulb/creditcardfraud)

 ## How to Use This Project
 ### Prerequisites
 - Python 3.11